-Most days I see a pair of Goldcrests trying to keep up with the Long-tailed Tit flock and this time the male flashed his amazing orange crown to his mate.
+Most days I see a pair of Goldcrests struggling to keep up with the mobile Long-tailed Tit flock, on this occasion the male flashed his amazing orange crown to his mate.
 A Sandwich Tern was plunge diving off the pontoon before resting on the nearby buoy.
 There have been three in recent days, perhaps they will spend the winter here.

 Sunday 18th October 2020